-A provision has been created in respect of estimated dilapidation costs for Apex House in Birmingam, Clive House in London, Foss House in York, Clarendon House in Belfast and Southgate House in Cardiff.
-The Clive House, Apex House, Foss House and Southgate House provisions are all based on an independent survey carried out by a third party.
-The provisions have been inflated and discounted by the HM Treasury rates.
+A provision has been created in respect of estimated dilapidation costs for Apex House in Birmingham, Clive House in London and Foss House in York, all of which are based on an independent survey carried out by a third party.
+All provisions have been inflated and discounted by the HM Treasury rates.
 Inflation at 7.4% for year 1, 0.6% for year 2 and 2.0% into perpetuity and discounted at 3.27% for years 1-5 and 3.2% for years 6-10.